 If your car breaks down, get off the road as far as possible and set flares.
-Towing services are available in Fairbanks, Coldfoot (907-678-3500) or Deadhorse (907-659-3308).
+Towing services are available in Fairbanks, Coldfoot and Deadhorse.
 You will need to provide credit card information by cell phone (near Fairbanks or Deadhorse), otherwise by satellite phone or in person if you can arrange for a ride.
+For all commercial services along the Dalton Highway, please contact the Fairbanks Convention and Visitors Bureau at 907-456-5774 or 800-327-5774.